srkim727/pangeapy/README.md

 `pangeapy` is a Python package designed for **automated cell type annotation** and **metadata prediction** using the **PANGEA reference atlas**.
 It enables researchers to easily label single-cell transcriptomic data and predict higher-level phenotypic contexts such as organ or disease state, with minimal preprocessing.

+## Explore PANGEA through a web interface

+You can explore the interactive documentation at **[https://srkim727.github.io/](https://srkim727.github.io/)**, where you can:

+1. **Annotate cells** — Automatically assign fine-grained cell type labels using the PANGEA reference model.
+2. **Predict metadata** — Infer higher-level attributes such as organ, tissue, or multicellular phenotype.
+3. **Identify missing cell types** — Detect potential novel or unrepresented cell populations through uncertainty estimation.

 ## Installation

 ### 1) Create a Conda environment